IuliiaKonovalova/e-commerce/FEATURES.md

 ![Stock Requests Page](documentation/features/personnel/stock_requests/stock_requests.png)

 This page is accessible only to personnel.
-It has all stock requests data and a sort bar.
+It has all stock request data and a sort bar.

 1. Heading with the title and the number of requests;

 ![Stock Requests Page.
 Heading](documentation/features/personnel/stock_requests/stock_requests_heading.png)

-2. Sort bar with dropdown menu where all requested products are shown.
-It allows to sort requests by product.
+2. Sort bar with a dropdown menu showing all requested products.
+It allows sorting requests by product.

 ![Stock Requests Page.
 Sort bar](documentation/features/personnel/stock_requests/stock_requests_search.png)